 As any resident will tell you, Harlem is the place to get a cultural experience unlike any other.
 From food that will transport you to various corners of the globe, to an art scene that will make you believe you’re discovering the next hot artist, Harlem is a neighborhood that will never disappoint.
 With our help, learn to live like a local in Harlem, and then become one!

 We all wish we could live in a beautiful luxury apartment, perfectly located near our university or work, but sometimes our finances can hamper these dreams of opulence.
 Knowing what areas of New York you can afford is an important step in finding an apartment that fits your needs.
-Most importantly, apartment shares (i.e. renting a single room in an apartment) can help curtail some of the cost associated with apartment rentals.
-But how exactly will living in Harlem affect your wallet?
-Check out our Broker’s Guide to affordable living in NYC, and then the infographic above will break it down for you.
+Most importantly, apartment shares (i.e. renting a single room in an apartment) can help curtail some of the costs associated with renting an apartment.
+How exactly will living in Harlem affect your wallet?
+Check out our Broker’s Guide to affordable living in NYC, and then the infographic above will break down average rent prices for you.

-So what are some of Harlem’s former residents saying about the area?
-We break down our clients’ feelings about the neighborhood to give you a general idea of what you can expect as a future tenant.
+What are some of Harlem’s former residents saying about the area?
+Above are some of our clients’ feelings about the neighborhood to give you a general idea of what you can expect as a future tenant.

 Thinking about moving to Harlem?
 We have a list ready for you of places to see and experience.
 From the best food a few dollars can buy, to an art exhibit that will make your Instagram the envy of travel bloggers, this list encompasses everything you need to make the most of your Harlem stay.

 The Apollo Theater is the place that discovered The Jackson Five and James Brown, so there’s no denying it’s good.
 Even better, every Wednesday they host Amateur Night at the Apollo, so you may be in the presence of the next musical superstar and have bragging rights for having seen them before they were famous.

 Graffiti Hall of Fame